 “Are you watching THAT video tape again?” –An assistant who is not afraid of being fired

 Akiko acts as a villain who concocts many schemes to try and retrieve her company’s property, which has since been turned into the robot cat girl Nuku Nuku.
 However, her main motivation is to be reunited with her son.
-While played partially for laughs, it’s clear that Akiko feels upset and betrayed, literally spending days in the office rewatching the last videos she has of him.
+While played partially for laughs, it’s clear that Akiko feels upset and betrayed.
+She literally spends days in the office rewatching the last videos she has of her son.

 While sending giant robots to attack her husband and his android creation may not be strictly legal, neither is one-sidedly deciding that you are divorced now and abducting your own kid.
 Her husband is clearly in the wrong there, and yet, Akiko doesn’t have any way to fight it.
 He won’t get back together, he won’t surrender their son, and he sure won’t go to court over it.
 At that point, maybe you really do need giant mechs to resolve the dispute.